SONIA32-SC/Spotify-project/README.md

 (5 rows and 96 columns)

 ## Data Cleaning
 Data extracted from data sources was cleaned and transformed using numpy and pandas tools together with Python and merged into one dataframe.
-The dependent feature was identified as 'popularity' and the other features: genre, danceability, loudness,acousticness, instrumentalness,tempo and duration were identified as  independent features.
+After data wrangling the resultaing features were genre, danceability, loudness,acousticness, instrumentalness,tempo,year, popularity, duration,GDP year and GDP.
+Popularity is  tthe dependent feature.
 The distribution of the dependent feature was left skewed with along tail.

 ![image](https://github.com/user-attachments/assets/177b091b-bb63-4e74-960b-ebf8fc1d0883)